Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Drop unnecessary coverage.
 Nix unnecessary coverage when you can handle the risk on your own, such as new car replacement or extended roadside assistance.

-Do different discontinued car models need different types of coverage?
+Do discontinued car models need different types of coverage?

-Discontinued cars have the same legal requirements for coverage as other cars, and insurers will usually cover you under a standard policy.
+Discontinued cars have the same legal requirements as other cars, and insurers should cover you under a standard policy.
 However, consider getting special coverage based on the type of car you own.

 - Standard discontinued cars.
 Coverage for original parts ensures you’ll pay nothing extra for hard-to-find equipment.